 |

 Practice and study is the lifeblood of the martial arts.
-As both a quantity and a quality it is what ultimately differentiates success from failure in any attempt to learn any practical skill.
+As both a quantity and a quality it is what ultimately differentiates success from failure in any attempt to learn a practical skill.
 Of equal importance in the internal cultivation tradition, practice is both the alchemical furnace and the compounded elixir itself.
 Much more than simply a means to an end -- regardless of whether one is preparing oneself for combat or the afterlife, whether one is seeking more strength, greater health, clearer consciousness or just a little bit better balance -- as long as internal value (gong) is the destination, practice is the path.

 Now just to be clear, what is meant here by "practice" is nothing other than the regular and repeated physical performance of whatever set or series of techniques is being passed down by whichever lineage or teacher one is studying with.
 No matter the discrepancies between teachers and lineage branches, between styles of practice and reasons for practice, pretty much all are in agreement that it is primarily through the physical act of repeatedly practicing, studying and performing the particular techniques being taught that a) the said techniques are initially transmitted and b) their mastery is eventually conferred.
-Thus the theoretical promise of Tai Chi theory is made immanent through practice and through practice alone.
+Thus the theoretical promise of Taichi theory is made immanent through practice and through practice alone.
 This perspective on practice is significantly different from the more familiar Western notion of "practice makes perfect."
-In this more classical Tai Chi sense of practice, it would be more like: "practice is perfect."
+In this more classical Taichi sense of practice, it would be more like: "practice is perfect."

 |